Lieb Lazar – born in Zablotow, on 6th September 1902

 Profession in country of origin: Salesman

-Arrived in Britain as a refugee in 1939
+Arrived in Britain as a refugee from Vienna on 11 August 1939

 Editor: As far as we know, Lieb Lazar has no surviving close family.
 However, in what follows below, we have an outline of his history in relation to Kitchener camp, which this family friend wished to share so that Lieb’s life is not forgotten.